TheAngryByrd/MiniScaffold/Content/.github/ISSUE_TEMPLATE.md

 ## Description

-Please insert a description of your problem
+Please insert a description of your problem or question.

 ## Error messages, screenshots

-Please add any error logs or screenshots if available
+Please add any error logs or screenshots if available.

 ## Failing test, failing github repo, or reproduction steps

-Please add either a failing test, a github repo of the problem or detailed reproduction steps
+Please add either a failing test, a github repo of the problem or detailed reproduction steps.

 ## Expected Behavior

-Please define what you would expect the behavior to be like
+Please define what you would expect the behavior to be like.

 ## Known workarounds